Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Prompts used by

 \section{Prompts used by \sys}

-This section presents the prompts used internally by \sys when targeting JavaScript libraries.
+This section presents the prompts used internally by \sys when targeting JavaScript components.

-\begin{prompt-box}{Input Set Generation} Given a NodeJS module, generate a JavaScript input test suite that will test thoroughly the module's behavior.
+\begin{prompt-box}{Input set generation} Given a component, generate an input test suite that will test thoroughly the component's behavior.
 These input/output pairs will then be used to regenerate the module.
 Make sure to include all edge cases and key behaviors.

 1) Code Understanding: Explain the code's purpose and functionality.
 Identify key behaviors that require testing.

 2) Inputs and Outputs: Brainstorm concise tests that are not repetitive for input/output correctness, including key behaviors as well as edge cases.
 Make sure to test default arguments and optional parameters.
 Try and find cases where the function returns a function, and test that function as well.